Charity Cannon Willard: Contributions to the history of feminism

-Pizan proves to be a significant historic feminist figure as France's first "woman of letters".
+Pizan was a significant historic feminist figure as France's first "woman of letters".
 However, before Dr. Willard's contributions, studies on Pizan were limited in the English-speaking world.
 By translating many of Pizan's works and compiling her bibliographical information, Willard drew attention to the now-iconic feminist.
 A review by feminist Ms. magazine acknowledged the significance of Willard's contribution to women's history.
 Scholars are grateful for Willard's pioneering studies on Pizan, as her works spearheaded further studies on the poet-author.

 Major scholarly works

 Below is a list of Charity Cannon Willard's major published works: